JeffreyBLewis/Georgia_Election_Returns/README.md

 [`targets`](https://books.ropensci.org/targets/) pipeline toolkit to manage the production of the data.

-The all of parsed and de-normalized are contained in the file `csv/GA_precinct_level_election_returns.csv.gz` in this repository.
+The all of parsed and de-normalized data are contained in the file `csv/GA_precinct_level_election_returns.csv.gz` in this repository.

 The following two commands can be used to re-ingest and re-parse the